uvic-virtual/uvic-virtual.github.io/Projects.md

 # Projects

-We are working on some awesome projects, stay tuned for updates!
+We are working on some awesome new projects, stay tuned for updates!